londogard/photo-fritz2/README.md

+# KotlinJS + ONNX = ❤️

+⚠️ ⚠️ ⚠️
+**THIS PROJECT IS NOT 100 % CLEAN, IT'S MOSTLY EXPLORATION AND SHOWCASING POSSIBLITIES** ⚠️ ⚠️ ⚠️

+## About the project

 This is a integration of ONNX with Kotlin JS.

 In this project a Deep Learning (originally PyTorch) model is running